prometheus-operator/prometheus-operator/Documentation/proposals/202403-prometheus-operator-cli.md

 # Audience

 - Platform engineers/DevOps/SREs that want to extend their CI validations to prometheus-operator resources.
-- Beginners trying out Prometheus-Operator for the first time
+- Beginners trying out Prometheus-Operator for the first time.
-- Users that prefer a CLI-focused approach to manage and troubleshoot prometheus-operator resources
+- Users that prefer a CLI-focused approach to manage and troubleshoot prometheus-operator resources.

 # How

 We propose to create a new CLI tool allowing users to create, update, and delete Prometheus Operator resources using a simple CLI interface as well as troubleshoot and debug Prometheus Operator resources.

-The main idea is to distribute this CLI as a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) and the user experience should be similar to the `kubectl` CLI, as you can see in the example below:

 As a source of inspiration, the new cli could work as the example below, for different commands:

 ## Create a Prometheus resource interactively mode